Hello, I’m Thorsten and I will be your tour guide today.

 Here’s a little bit about me: I am (still) a German national but lived the majority of my life in the UK.
 To keep my Germanness (and Haribo addiction) alive, I have travelled extensively throughout Germany and have now completed Germany.
 Ok, not completed but I have, as of June ’25, visited all 16 Federal States of Germany.
 And with a daily average of around 25000 steps when I am visiting Germany, I feel I have most definitely done the legwork (see what I did there).

-I’m generally at my happiest when I wander (or drive) semi-aimlessly around only to discover anything relating to architecture, design, art or industrial heritage, ideally a combination of two or even three of the above which isn’t THAT unusual.
+I’m generally at my happiest when I wander (or drive) semi-aimlessly around simply to discover anything relating to architecture, design, art or industrial heritage, ideally a combination of two or even three of the above which isn’t THAT unusual.

 Being truly bilingual means I can explain the finer details and give you that additional insight and having lived long enough in the UK, I may even crack the odd (funny) joke.